The hiring of Academic Skills Consultants is contingent on program funding, supply

 - Maintain a cumulative 3.0 GPA

-- Commit to the position for at least 2 years
+- Be willing to remain in the position for at least 2 years

 - Provide at least two recommendation forms